CodeSeeker99/codeseeker99.github.io/_posts/2021-02-16-Basics-of-SimpleITK.md

 ![ReferenceImage]({{site.baseurl}}/images/reference_image_transform.png)
 <p style="text-align:center"><i> Left.
 Our original grid image.
 Right.
 Grid image after applying rotation with output calculations to account for clipping of the image. </i></p>

-In the above example we used 4 parameters to define the output image dimensions.
+In the above example, we used 4 parameters to define the output image dimensions.
 SITK provides an easy way for us to bundle all this information into one object called the *reference_image*

 ```python